-Today’s activity is super simple, but very impressive and a great little science density trick to show your friends!
+Today’s activity is super simple, but very impressive and a great little salt water science density trick to show your friends!

 What you need

 - 2 glasses the same

 - Fill both glasses with water, right up to the brim.

 - Add food colouring and salt to one glass.
 I didn’t measure the salt, but added a generous amount.

 - Place the card over the glass containing just water and carefully place it over the glass of coloured water and salt.

 The salt water has a higher density than the plain water, and so stays at the bottom.

 You can see here what happens if you don’t add the salt.
 The plain water mixes with the coloured water.

 If you put the salt water on top, it all mixes, this is because the more dense salt water tries to move down to the bottom.